 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-Enter author name: (Enter step numbers referred to.)
-Click here to answer.
-Please use language that you will be comfortable memorizing and speaking aloud.
-Limit length to 30 or fewer words.
+Camilla Olianti: (step 2.2 and 2.3) The degassing procedure is the most critical step of the protocol.
+If it is not properly performed, the tissue could encounter damages and decay during the incubation in clearing solution.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?